megaacheyounes/portfolio/README.md

 # [Personal website](http://megaache-younes.herokuapp.com)
-My personal website/online resume built base on the MEAN stack.
+My personal website/online resume built based on the MEAN stack.

 ## Env
 copy .env.example and rename it to .env, then add your own information